Reinstatement of the EMC on 1 July 2023

 What is the environmental management charge?

-For most tourism operations, Marine Park visitors participating in a tourist activity are liable to pay the charge to the permit holder, who then remits the charge to the Authority.
+For most tourism operations, Marine Park visitors participating in a tourist activity are liable to pay the charge to the permit holder, who then remits the charge to the Reef Authority.

 The funds received from the environmental management charge are vitally important in the day-to-day management of the Marine Park and in improving its long-term resilience.